Hiring employees in Greece

 Greece recruitment is also governed by data-protection laws, such as a law prohibiting the storage and sharing of personal data that is not directly relevant to a position.

 It is very important that you adhere to hiring laws when recruiting in Greece.
-Failure to follow them can result in disputes and legal action, so always be careful when communicating, interviewing, and hiring new employees, or outsource your recruitment to the experts at New Horizons.
+Failure to follow them can result in disputes and legal action, so always be careful when communicating, interviewing, and hiring new employees, or outsource your recruitment to the experts at Horizons.

 Onboarding staff in Greece